LukeSmithxyz/based.cooking/content/zurich-sytle-meat-saute.md

 1. Fry the meat in butter at high heat until it starts loosing liquid.
 2. Take the meat out of the pan and set aside.
-3. Saute the onions.
+3. Sauté the onions.
-4. Add the mushrooms, saute, then add a tbsp of flour and mix well.
-The flour will make the sauce thicker, so use carfully.
+4. Add the mushrooms, sauté, then add a tbsp of flour and mix well.
+The flour will make the sauce thicker, so use carefully.
 5. Add the white wine and let it boil for a few minutes.
 6. Add cream, boil until the sauce is very creamy.
 7. Add the meat, boil until the meat is warm.